Measuring what matters

 Governance maturity is not a one-size-fits-all concept; it evolves based on an organization’s complexity, industry, and regulatory environment.
 Many organizations struggle to determine which governance aspects matter most and how to measure them effectively.
 This webinar will explore the critical elements of governance maturity, from foundational compliance and risk management to advanced, data-driven decision-making and stakeholder engagement.
 Participants will gain practical insights into identifying key governance indicators that drive meaningful change and sustainable growth.

-In this session, Carolynn Chalmers will discuss the ISO 37004 Governance Aspects.
+In this session, Carolynn Chalmers discusses the ISO 37004 Governance Aspects.

 Our guests